mrzealot/preprocessorblog/_posts/2023-01-06-henry-david-thoreau-walden.md

 ## Economy

 This is the part where he practically roasts people for living incorrectly -- mainly because of their own delusions.
 They over-extend themselves, chasing money until they are sick, so that they have money saved for when they are sick.
 They're resigned to "this is just the way it is", accept the default settings and suffer in silence.
-This wouldn't matter one bit if only others thought this about them, but no, it's their own opinion about themselves, too -- and **that's** a problem.
+This wouldn't matter one bit if only others thought they suffered, but no, it's their own opinion about themselves, too -- and **that's** a problem.

 > The twelve labors of Hercules were trifling in comparison with those which my neighbors have undertaken; for they were only twelve, and had an end.